-vulnerable as they crawl on all fours, touch many surfaces, and put everything in their mouths.
+A trustee who learns that the beneficiary has used trust property for criminal activity may want to eventually clean the property.
+For example, methamphetamine is a crystal that vaporizes when heated, adheres to surfaces, and reforms into crystals.
+People who contact these surfaces can ingest the meth crystals through their skin.
+Babies are especially vulnerable as they crawl on all fours, touch many surfaces, and put everything in their mouths.
 It takes only small amounts of methamphetamine crystals to affect a baby.
-A trustee may reasonably want to clean up this contamination as soon as possible to protect the trustee's employees, the beneficiary, and other parties.
+A trustee may reasonably want to clean up this contamination as soon as possible to protect its employees, the beneficiary, and other parties.
 But this desire to clean up contaminated property may conflict with a duty to preserve evidence.

-A. Federal Law on the Duty to Preserve Evidence
+A. Federal Law On The Duty To Preserve Evidence

-Under 18 U.S.C.
-Section 1519, it is a crime to knowingly destroy evidence if there is a reasonable anticipation of litigation:
+Under 18 U.S.C. § 1519, it is a crime to knowingly destroy evidence if there is a reasonable anticipation of litigation:

-Whoever knowingly alters, destroys, mutilates, conceals, covers up, falsifies, or makes a false entry in any record, document, or tangible object with the intent to impede, obstruct, or influence the investigation or proper administration of any matter within the jurisdiction of any department or agency of the United States or any case filed under title 11, or in relation to or contemplation of any such matter or case, shall be fined under this title, imprisoned not more than 20 years, or both.
+Whoever knowingly alters. destroys, mutilates, conceals, covers up, falsifies, or makes a false entry in any record, document, or tangible object with the intent to impede, obstruct, or influence the investigation or proper administration of any matter within the jurisdiction of any department or agency of the United States or any case filed under title 11, or in relation to or contemplation of any such matter or case, shall be fined under this title, imprisoned not more than 20 years, or both.